 One of the most common communication disorders in older adults is hearing loss, affecting approximately one in three adults ages 65 to 74, and nearly half of those older than 75.
 Hearing loss can lead to feelings of isolation and loss of connection from family, friends, and the community.
 Although hearing aids and other assistive devices can improve quality of life, only about one in four adults (age 20 and over) who could benefit from hearing aids have ever used them.

-Before you can seek treatment for hearing loss one must first accept that they have a condition hindering your communication.
+Before you can seek treatment for hearing loss, you must first accept that you have a condition hindering your communication.
 Most cases of hearing loss develop gradually so the symptoms are often difficult to recognize.
-Some clear signs that you have a hearing loss include;
+Some clear signs of hearing loss include;

 If you experience these signs of hearing loss, you may feel that your social life is suffering too because of hearing and communication difficulties.
 You may even be tempted to avoid social gatherings and other social situations where misunderstandings become common.
 This can put a real strain on your relationships with friends, family and even your spouse.
 Hearing loss often leads to poor performance at work, causing your earning power to plummet and employers to values you less.
-Ultimately these communication difficulties can lead to isolation and depression and has been linked to brain disease and dementia.
+Ultimately these communication difficulties can lead to isolation and depression, and there is even a link between untreated hearing loss and dementia.

 Fortunately, hearing loss is treatable.
 According to the Better Hearing Institute, 95 percent of Americans with hearing loss can be treated with hearing aids and individuals who treat their hearing loss early have shown significant benefit.
 Hearing aids help process incoming sound making it easier for your brain to understand them.
 With the modern innovations of hearing aids today they are more user friendly than ever before and designed to work with your lifestyle.
 There has never been a better time than now to need hearing aids, and, in the future, the innovative features of hearing aids will only be more affordable.